chronologicaldot/IrrAgg/docs/examples.md

 # Examples

-There are two approaches to using IrrAGG: [using the standalone functions](#using-the-standalone-functions) or [using a rendering engine](#using-a-rendering-engine).
 For all of the examples, you should need to create an IImage, which you can do using the [initial setup](#initial-setup).

 ---